Cloud telephone system: The 5 most common mistakes when switching and how to avoid them!

-1. Insufficient planning and preparation when switching to cloud telephony
+1. Insufficient planning and preparation when switching to a cloud telephone system

 Probably the biggest mistake that companies make when switching to a cloud telephone system is a lack of thorough planning and preparation.
 Many underestimate the effort involved and think that the switch can be made quickly and easily.
-This often leads to unexpected problems that can be avoided through professional implementation with CANCOM.
+This often leads to unexpected problems that can be avoided with professional implementation.

 What happens?

-- Thorough needs analysis: CANOM provides comprehensive advice to ensure that your requirements for the new cloud telephone system are implemented accordingly (e.g. VoIP, network connection, firewall settings and integration into your existing system landscape).
+- Thorough needs analysis: Get comprehensive advice to ensure that your requirements for the new cloud telephone system are implemented accordingly (e.g. VoIP, network connection, firewall settings and integration into your existing system landscape).

-- Test runs and pilot phases: Test the system with the support of CANOCM as part of the changeover with a small group of users.
+- Test runs and pilot phases: Test the system with a small group of users as part of the changeover.

-- Training of employees: CANCOM offers comprehensive training for your employees if required so that they can familiarize themselves with the new technology.
+- Employee training: Provide comprehensive training for your employees so that they can familiarize themselves with the new technology.

-2. Inadequate internet connection for cloud telephone systems
+2. Poor internet connection with cloud telephone systems

 Cloud telephone systems require a stable and fast internet connection.
 A connection that is too slow or unstable can lead to a loss of call quality and make the entire system unreliable.